-- 1. Align the notch on the solid-state drive with the tab on the solid-state drive slot and slide the solid-state drive into the solid-state drive slot on the system board. - ${\bf 2.} \quad {\sf Slide the solid-state \ bracket \ on \ to \ the \ solid-state \ drive \ on \ the \ system \ board.}$ - 3.
-Replace the screw (M2x2.5) that secures the solid-state drive to the system board.
+- 1. Align the notch on the solid-state drive with the tab on the solid-state drive slot and slide the solid-state drive into the solid-state drive slot on the system board. - 2.
+Slide the solid-state bracket on to the solid-state drive on the system board. - 3.
+Replace the screw (M2x2.5) that secures the solid-state drive to the system board. - 4.
+Adhere the mylar tape that secures the heat sink to the system board.

 - 1. Install the battery.

 - 2. Install the base cover.

-- 3. Follow the procedure in After working inside your computer.
+- ${\bf 3.}\ \ \, {\bf Follow}$ the procedure in After working inside your computer.